jeanettephung/cse134b/public/readme_hw3.md

   3rd run - JS Time: 575s, Finish: 29.13s, DOMContentLoaded: 823ms, Load: 985ms
   avg - JS Time: 559.67ms, Finish: 29.87s, DOMContentLoaded: 866.33ms, Load: 3.10s

 On average, VanillaJS runs much faster than jQuery.
 The jQuery code written is much smaller and easier to write than VanillaJS.
+The script was first written in VanillaJS, then translated to jQuery.
+All accesses to elements were replaced with $('element') and event listeners with $('element').on('action').
 However, when importing the libraries for jQuery, the total size of jQuery is  much larger than VanilaJS.
 Also, it takes longer to run than the methods of jQuery than native JS.
 Unlike CSS, we are able to see that the times greatly differs when loading scripts and the whole page between using jQuery and VanillaJS.